|

 Those who have taken the trouble to analyse the paper in detail, however, have found it to be seriously flawed and its conclusions untenable. (more...)

-CycleHelmets has other good information, such as the chart at right showing that countries with the most helmet use also have the most head injuries (PDF).
-This is important enough that it bears repeating: countries with the most helmeted cyclists also have the highest rate of cycling head injuries.
-And of course the converse is true: cycling head injuries are much lower in countries where cyclists don't wear helmets very much.
+The chart show that countries with the most helmet use also have the most head injuries.
+This is so important that it bears repeating: countries with the highest helmet use also have the highest rate of cycling fatalities.
+And of course the converse is true: cycling fatalities are much lower in countries where cyclists don't wear helmets very much.

 It's funny how dramatically perceptions have changed in recent times.
 As recently as the 80's virtually nobody wore helmets, and no one thought anything of it.
 But today cyclists are considered stupid and irresponsible if they don't do something that nobody did the first 80 years that cycling was around.
 Today some motorists feel it's their obligation to scowl and yell "Get a helmet!" at unhelmeted cyclists.